nautobot/nautobot-app-device-onboarding/FAQ.md

 ## How can I update the default credentials used to connect to a device ?

-> By default, the plugin is using the credentials defined in the main `configuration.py` for Napalm (`NAPALM_USERNAME`/`NAPALM_PASSWORD`).
-You can update the default credentials in `configuration.py` or you can provide specific one for each onboarding task.
+> By default, the plugin uses the credentials defined in the main `nautobot_config.py` for NAPALM (`NAPALM_USERNAME`/`NAPALM_PASSWORD`).
+You can update the default credentials in `nautobot_config.py ` or you can provide specific one for each onboarding task.

+## How can I update the optional arguments for NAPALM ?

+> Optional arguments are often used to define a `secret` for Cisco devices and other connection parameters.
+By default, plugin will use a provided secret for each onboarding task.
+If such one is not provided, for tasks with a declared platform plugin will read optional arguments from Nautobot if they are defined at a platform level.
+Last resort of optional arguments is `settings.NAPALM_ARGS`

 ## Does this plugin support the discovery and the creation of all interfaces and IP Addresses ?

 > **No**, The plugin will only discover and create the management interface and the management IP address.
 Importing all interfaces and IP addresses is a much larger problem that requires more preparation.
 This is out of scope of this project.

+> We recommend Network Importer tool from Network to Code for a post-onboarding network state synchronization.
+See [its GitHub repository](https://github.com/networktocode/network-importer) for more details

 ## Does this plugin support the discovery of device based on fqdn ?

-> **No**, Current the onbarding process is based on an IP address, please open an issue to discuss your use case if you would like to see support for FQDN based devices too.
+> **Yes**, plugin will resolve FQDN into an IP address and will use the IP address for its connections.

 ## Does this plugin support the discovery of Stack or Virtual Chassis devices ?

-> **Partially**, Multi member devices (Stack, Virtual Chassis, FW Pair) can be imported but they will be created as a single device.
+> **Yes**, Multi member devices (Stack, Virtual Chassis, FW Pair) can be imported but by default they will be imported as a single device.
+As multi member devices modelling is very individual in each case, it is required to create a customized onboarding extensions to control the behaviour of creating multiple devices.

 ## Is this plugin able to automatically discover the type of my device ?

 > **Yes**, The plugin is leveraging [Netmiko](https://github.com/ktbyers/netmiko) & [Napalm](https://napalm.readthedocs.io/en/latest/) to attempt to automatically discover the OS and the model of each device.

-## How many device can I import at the same time ?
+## How many devices can I import at the same time ?

 > **Many**, There are no strict limitations regarding the number of devices that can be imported.
 The speed at which devices will be imported will depend of the number of active RQ workers.